Does Coolant Evaporate? (Coolant Loss)

 The primary problem areas are gaskets, although there could also be a fracture in a channel wall.

-If the chambers are consuming substantial amounts of coolant, you might notice the following symptoms:
+If the chambers are consuming considerable amounts of coolant, you might notice the following symptoms:

 1. White steam coming from the exhaust